NAMlab/deepCRE_reimplemented/readme.md

 `"tpm_<species1>(_<species2> ... ).csv"` in the `tpm_counts` folder and `"gtf_<species1>(_<species2> ... ).csv"` in
 the `gene_models` folder).

+We recommend to use the models with best performance for cross-predictions, interpretations and feature extractions.

 ### Prediction

 Having trained a model enables making predictions.
 The deepCRE framework provides two scripts for this purpose.
 The `deepcre_predict.py` script is used to make predictions on the training data set, while the `deepcre_crosspredict.py` script is used to make predictions on a different species.
 Both scripts require a json configuration file to specify the necessary parameters.
-The thing separating the cross predicion and self prediction is the fact, that the self prediction will use the models from the chromosome level cross prediction or species level cross predicion in such a way, that each gene will be predicted by a model, for which this gene was part of the validation set, and not the training set.
-The cross prediction will use user specified models to predict all genes presented in a genome.
+The difference between cross-prediction and self-prediction is that, in chromosome-level or species-level cross-prediction, each gene is predicted by a model where it was part of the validation set rather than the training set.
+Cross-prediction uses user-specified models to predict all genes in a genome.

 #### Self Prediction Input Files